onawinkandaprayer/wrkshp/presentations-topics-list.md

 ## 8. Making the Representative System Work

 Help your local church be faithful.
-Selecting delegates and officers for the Constituency and Lay-advisory committees.
+How to select delegates and officers for the Constituency and Lay-advisory committees.
 Be ahead of rather than behind the curve.
 Make yourself available.

 ## 9. Laypeople and Representative Governance